SoftwareAG/c8y-docs/content/streaming-analytics/analytics-builder-bundle/using-the-model-manager.md

 #### The Models tab

-The **Models** tab lists all available analytic models within the current Cumulocity IoT environment as cards.
+The **Models** tab lists all available analytic models within the current {{< product-c8y-iot >}} environment as cards.
 You add new models and manage the existing models from here.

 ![Models tab showing the defined models](/images/streaming-analytics/analytics-builder/model-manager.png)